 Not only do some animals have highly refined senses, but many experience sophisticated emotions as well.
 Frans B.M. de Waal, a noted primatologist at Emory University, says that a variety of animals -- not just cats or dogs, but even rats -- feel empathy and other emotions [Source: Scientific American].
 In one study, scientists injected mice with a chemical that gave them slight stomach aches.
 The natural behavioral response is stretching, and injected mice stretched more when placed next to injected mice than they did when placed next to non-injected mice.
 Male mice also showed less of a response around males that they didn't know.
 In other words, not only do mice show a response to the pain of others, but it matters who the other mouse is.
 University of Chicago neurobiologist Peggy Mason called this "a significant step toward human-like social feeling" [Source: Scientific American].

-For more information about animals predicting death, ethology and related topics, please check out the links on the next page.
+For more information about animals predicting death, ethology and related topics, please check out the links below.